Qualifying for Coverage

 If you are eligible for health care coverage from more than one OPERS benefit, you may choose the account that provides the lowest cost, but you cannot be covered under more than one account at a time.

 OPERS offers health care coverage to retirees 60 or older with at least 20 years of qualifying service, and to all retirees with 30-32 years of qualifying service depending on their group.
-More information is available on the Pension and Health Care Eligibility webpage as well as in the Pension and Health Care Eligibility Guide.
+More information is available on the Pension and Health Care Eligibility webpage.

 If you do not qualify for medical/pharmacy coverage, you can still enroll in the optional dental and/or vision plan if you receive a monthly OPERS pension benefit.
 If your benefit effective date is prior to Jan.
 1, 2015, you were only required to have ten years of qualifying service credit to enroll in the OPERS health care plan.